skumarbdc11/openvinotoolkit_prj3/README.md

     $ python /opt/intel/openvino/deployment_tools/tools/model_downloader/downloader.py --name "gaze-estimation-adas-0002"

 This model takes the pre-processes left and right eye frames along with YPR angles and provide gaze co-ordinates (x,y) based on the eye ball direction of movement.
-This application just passes this co-ordinates to MouseController which used PyAutoGUI library.
+This application just passes this co-ordinates to MouseController which uses PyAutoGUI library.

 After downloading these models the folder structure for the models folder will look similar to the given below.